-- (5) Overtime.-All work performed outside the starting and finishing times as fixed shall be paid for at the rate of half time in addition to the ordinary rate, but when an employee works more than one shift in 24 hours no overtime shall be payable for duty on Saturday until he has worked eight and three-quarter hours on that day.
+- (5) OVERTIME.-All work performed outside the starting and finishing times, provided for in clause 4 or fixed pursuant to an agreement under clause 11 (d) of this Determination, or in excess of 44 hours per week, shall be paid for at the rate of half time in addition to ordinary time.
 Overtime rates shall be paid on the basis of a quarter of an hour.
 A fraction of a quarter of an hour shall be paid for as a quarter of an hour.
-Piece-work done outside the starting and finishing times shall be paid for with the addition of a half rate to the ordinary rate. - (6) Special Rates.-(a) Employees shall receive payment at double time rate for work done on Sunday, and shall receive payment at ordinary rate in addition to the full weekly rate for work done on Christmas Day, Boxing Day, New Year's Day, Australia Day (26th January), Eight Hours Day, Good Friday, Easter Saturday, Easter Monday, King's Birthday; but if any other day be by Act of Parliament or Proclamation substituted for any of the above-named holidays, the special rate shall only be payable for work done on the day so substituted. - (b) When Christmas Day, Boxing Day, or New Year's Day, or a proclaimed substitute therefor falls on a day other than Sundays and payment of wages is not included in the weekly wage in consequence of the Christmas holidays having been taken as provided for in sub-clause (f) hercunder, then employees shall receive payment for each of such days calculated as eight hours. - (c) All employees on time work off duty on any of the above-mentioned holidays, other than Sunday, shall be paid for such days at ordinary rate.
-Piece-workers shall be paid for such holidays and Sundays at the rate payable to employees on time work doing the same class of work. - (d) Where an employee is absent from his or her work on the day before or the day after a public holiday without reasonable excuse, or without the consent of the employer, the employee shall not be entitled to payment for such holidays. - (c) Where the majority of the employees of any establishment or of any department agree with the employer to work part time or any period, or to close down for any period on the days other than the prescribed holidays, the weekly rate shall not apply.
+Piece-work done outside the starting and finishing times shall be paid for with the addition of a half rate to the ordinary rate. - (6) Special Rates.-(a) Employees shall receive payment at double time rate for work done on Sunday, and shall receive payment at ordinary rate in addition to the full weekly rate for work done on Christmas Day, Boxing Day, New Year's Day, Australia Day (26th January), Labour Day, Good Friday, Easter Saturday, Easter Monday, King's Birthday; but if any other day be by Act of Parliament or Proclamation substituted for any of the above-named holidays, the special rate shall only be payable for work done on the day so substituted.

+(b) When Christmas Day, Boxing Day, or New Year's Day, or a proclaimed substitute therefor falls on a day other than Sundays and payment of wages is not included in the weekly wage in consequence of the Christmas holidays having been taken as provided for in sub-clause (f) hereunder, then employees shall receive payment for each of such days calculated as eight hours.

+(c) All employees on time work off duty on any of the above-mentioned holidays, other than Sunday, shall be paid for such days inary rate.
+Piece-workers shall be paid for such holidays and Sundays at the rate payable to employees on time work doing the at ordinary rate. same class of work.

+(d) Where an employee is absent from his or her work on the day before or the day after a public holiday without reasonable excuse, or without the consent of the employer, the employee shall not be entitled to payment for such holidays. (e) Where the majority of the employees of any establishment or of any department agree with the employer to work part time for any period, or to close down for any period on the days other than the prescribed holidays, the weekly rate shall not apply.